www.CuriousTaxonomy.net

 Agra dable Erwin, 2002 (carabid) From Spanish word 'agradable' meaning 'pleasing'.

-Agra vation Erwin, 1983 (carabid) Erwin says there is nothing aggravating about it.
+Agra vate Erwin, 1986 and Agra vation Erwin, 1983 (carabid) Erwin says there is nothing aggravating about the latter.

 Agra phobia Erwin (carabid)